 2) Marketing drives sales.
 In the legal industry, this means getting clients to sign up for your services or buy your products.
 It can be done through aggressive advertising, personal visits from sales representatives, or online channels like eBay and Craigslist.

 Lawyers generally despise marketing agencies because they are seen as being unprofessional and not having the knowledge or skill set required to do effective work.
+After reading the whole you had known about Why lawyers hate marketing agencies?
 Additionally, many lawyers feel that marketing agencies are only interested in generating revenue rather than providing quality services that will benefit their clients.